mathworks-ref-arch/matlab-on-aws-win/releases/R2023b/README.md

 1. You can also connect using SSH from the terminal using the format: `ssh Administrator@<DNS name>`. *For example*: ssh Administrator@ec2-11-222-33-44.compute-1.amazonaws.com

 ## Step 4.
 Start MATLAB
 Double-click the MATLAB icon on the virtual machine desktop to start MATLAB.
-The first time you start MATLAB, you need to enter your MathWorks Account credentials to license MATLAB.
+The first time you start MATLAB, you need to enter your MathWorks&reg; Account credentials to license MATLAB.
 For other ways to license MATLAB, see [MATLAB Licensing in the Cloud](https://www.mathworks.com/help/install/license/licensing-for-mathworks-products-running-on-the-cloud.html).

 >**Note**: It may take up to a minute for MATLAB to start the first time.